-Two Pre-Nursery classes for Girls and Boys aged 2 years 9 months to 3 years and two Nursery classes for Girls and Boys ages 3 years to 4 years – here the timetable is flexible so that children are able to access our programme according to their needs and stages of development and learning.
+Two Pre-Nursery classes for girls aged 2 years 9 months to 3 years and two Nursery classes for girls aged 3 years to 4 years.
+Here the timetable is flexible so that children are able to access our programme according to their needs and stages of development and learning.
 Learning through well-planned purposeful play is key in our Nursery rooms along with adult-led and child initiated activities.
 These are planned around the Prime areas of Learning and Development initially and as the year progresses the Specific areas of learning and development are included.

-Two Reception classes for girls and occasionally boys aged 4 years to 5 years – in our Reception classes’ children are still given many well-planned purposeful play opportunities but the day is more structured with whole class, small group and individual activities in preparation for Year 1.
+Two Reception classes for girls aged 4 years to 5 years.
+In our Reception classes, children are still given many well-planned purposeful play opportunities but the day is more structured with whole class, small group and individual activities in preparation for Year 1.
 These are planned around the seven areas of learning and development as shown below.

 All the children are seen as individuals and learn at their own pace through extremely well planned focussed and purposeful planned play.
 As a school we firmly believe if the foundations for learning are embedded from this early age with the support of parents and carers the children will flourish as they move through the school

 We are extremely well resourced including different learning environments, experienced and well qualified staff including access to specialist staff and the children have many exciting opportunities to experience the seven areas of learning and development from the EYFS Curriculum which we adjust to meet the needs of the individual child or groups of children.

 The seven areas of learning and development are split into prime and specific: